ryba-io/ryba-www/public/documentation/introduction.md

 Ryba boostraps and manages a full secured Hadoop cluster with one command.
-This is an [Open-source software (OSS) project][oss] released under the [new BSD license][license] developed for one of the World's largest utility company.
+This is an [Open-source software (OSS) project][oss] released under the [new BSD license][license] developed for one of the world's largest utility company.
 It is now operationnal.

 ## Motivations